 Within the selection of free themes, you have to be careful!
 Here are some pointers on how you choose your theme:

 - Always look for reviews of your theme online.
-See if there are any bugs that appear regularly with the particular theme.
+See if there are any bugs that appear regularly with a particular theme.

 - It has to be mobile-friendly.